TheDougMiester/Talking-Skull-Project-/ESP32-Talking-Skull/Readme.txt

 My hardware:

 1. ESP32-S3-DEVKITC-1-N8R2 (WROOM-1); about $USD15 from Digikey
-2. 3DMakerWorld Adafruit Keyfob 4 Button RF Remote Control – 315MHz; about $USD10 off eBay
+2. 3DMakerWorld Adafruit Keyfob 4 Button RF Remote Control – 315MHz; about $USD10 off eBay.
+I also found an 8 button one for a few $USD more.
+I liked that one too.
 3. 315MHz transmitter/receiver kit; about $USD5 off eBay
-4. A breadboard.

-I wired everything together using wires taken from an ethernet cable and kept them as short as possible to keep the EMF to a minimum; those receivers are cheap and kind of noisy.
-I recommend adding an antenna to the receiver.
-I’m presently powering the receiver off the 5V and GND pins on the ESP32, but that will change when I put the final system together.